 How to Get Published in The Washington Post: A Practical Guide for Executives

 The Washington Post is the publication of record for the policy and government community, and its readership extends deeply into corporate America and professional life.
-Its 75 million monthly readers include the kinds of people who shape public policy, influence regulatory frameworks, and set the social agenda for business: Congressional staff, lobbyists, think tank researchers, journalists who cover business and government, and the executives who operate at the intersection of the private sector and public policy.
+Its large national audience includes the kinds of people who shape public policy, influence regulatory frameworks, and set the social agenda for business: Congressional staff, lobbyists, think tank researchers, journalists who cover business and government, and the executives who operate at the intersection of the private sector and public policy.
 For executives whose work is affected by — or can affect — regulatory and policy outcomes, the Post carries unique authority.

 Why the Washington Post Matters for Executive Credibility